British Royal Wedding Look-Back: Margaret and Antony

 Filed under British Royals

-Tagged Princess Margaret Countess of Snowdon, The Earl of Snowdon, Wedding.
+Tagged Antony Armstrong-Jones 1st Earl of Snowdon, Princess Margaret Countess of Snowdon, Wedding.